marvin1099/BitwardenAutofiller/README.md

 ```

 To run the binary versions with arguments open a terminal and run:
-- `"BitwardenAutofillerWindows.exe" -h` on Windows
+- `"BitwardenAutofillerWindows.exe" -h` on Windows.
-- `"BitwardenAutofillerLinux" -h` on Linux
+- `"BitwardenAutofillerLinux" -h` on Linux.

 The full filepaths will be needed, if you are not at the script directory.
 eg. `"/home/user/Apps/Autofiller/BitwardenAutofillerLinux" -h` this is just an example of course.